Love and Kisses (song)

 "Love and Kisses" is a dance-pop song performed by Australian singer Dannii Minogue.
 The song was written by Alvin Moody, and produced by Moody, Vincent Bell and Dancin' Danny D for Minogue's debut album Love and Kisses (1991).
-It was released as Minogue's debut single in February 1990 in Australia and on 18 March 1991 in the United Kingdom.
+It was released by Mushroom and MCA Records as Minogue's debut single in February 1990 in Australia and on 18 March 1991 in the United Kingdom.
 It entered the top 10 in the UK and Australia.
+The accompanying music video was directed by Paul Goldman and Craig Griffin.

 Background

 Six months after signing a recording contract with Mushroom Records in Australia, Minogue traveled to New York City to begin recording songs for her debut album.
 While in the United States, she worked with record producers Alvin Moody and Vincent Bell.
 The recording studio, located in Brooklyn, had been the site of several shootings.
 This made it difficult for Minogue to get to it because taxicab drivers would not drive her there.
 Minogue found the recording experience in New York City both "awesome" and "terrifying".
 Minogue chose to record "Love and Kisses" because of its American R&B influences.
 She "didn't want it to sound like all the other pop records in [Australia] at the time".